 So now, I’d love to hear about you.
 What are the things you struggle with the most?
 What do you long for?
 What do you wish were true about your life?
-Do you feel safe to be yourself?
+Do you feel safe being yourself?

 I really want to know.
 Just reply in the comments.